NoumanKhan2003/ecell-dcrustm/readMe.md

 ## License
 This project is build by Tech Team of E-Cell DCRUSTM(ALL RIGHT RESERVED).
-Contributors Name - Aashish Joshi, Nouman Khan.
+Contributors Name - Nouman Khan.